pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_files.md

 14@property (nonatomic, readonly, strong) PNErrorData *errorData;
 15
 16@end
 ```

 ## Publish file message

-Publishes a file message to a channel for an already uploaded file.
-Used internally by sendFileWithRequest.
-If sendFileWithRequest fails with PNPublishFileMessageOperation, call this to retry publishing without re-uploading.
+Publish metadata for an already uploaded file to a channel.
+Called by sendFileWithRequest.
+Use directly to retry publishing if upload succeeded but message publish failed.

 ### Method(s)